ImplFerris/pico-pico/src/debugging/pico-debug-probe.md

 cd pico2-quick
 ```

-You cannot just use `cargo run` like we did before, unless you modified the config.toml.
+You cannot just use `cargo run` like we did before, unless you modified the `config.toml`.
 Because the quick start project is set up to use picotool as its runner.
 You can comment out the picotool runner and enable the probe-rs runner.
 Then you can use the `cargo run` command.

-Or more simply (i recommend this), you can just use the following commands provided by probe-rs.
+Or more simply (i recommend this), you can just use the following commands provided by `probe-rs`.
 This will flash your program using the Debug Probe:

 ```sh
 cargo flash